Frequently Asked Questions

 How do I pay remaining tuition and fees?

 Please note that Emory is committed to reducing the use of paper.
 Billing statements are not mailed.
 You may pay your bill in one of the ways detailed here.
-Emory University does not accept credit card payments.
+Emory University does not accept credit card payments to pay bill.

 Do Pre-College students need to bring a laptop to the Program?

 Pre-College students have found that bringing a laptop to the Program is useful and convenient.
 If a student has access to a personal laptop, previous students would recommend bringing it.
-Students will have wireless internet access throughout campus, including Dobbs and Alabama residence halls, and Campus IT will be available to help students connect during Orientation.
+Students will have wireless internet access throughout campus, including Hamilton Holmes and Turman residence halls, and Campus IT will be available to help students connect during Orientation.

 Students will have access to both Woodruff Library and the Cox Hall Computing Lab, but both of these spaces keep summer hours and will be closed in the evenings.
 Students relying on the labs will need to plan to complete their computing work during the afternoons.
 Please check the individual course description to determine if a personal laptop is required for your course.